Design comparison

 to edit the <p> to insert"you have chosen " + userinput + " of 5"

-?0@elaineleungPosted about 2 years ago@Aleroms Hi Santiago, I think it's OK for something like this because the text is already predefined by you and there's nothing created by the user using a text input, hence less of a security risk.
+?0@elaineleungPosted over 2 years ago@Aleroms Hi Santiago, I think it's OK for something like this because the text is already predefined by you and there's nothing created by the user using a text input, hence less of a security risk.
 I would prefer

 textContent